carlomatik/ProgrammierBar/README.md

 c7:
 <mark> default shopping view with e.g. a shirt showing of the programmierbar's logo </mark>
+Welcome in our ProgrammierBar-shop!
+Do you want to make an impression in front of friends or relatives?
+Then get an t-shirt, sweater or a original ProgrammierBar-bag to show your support for us.
+**New in our shop:** get a ProgrammierBar-mask to fight corona and all the problems that arise with the pandemic for local restaurents and bars!

 c8:
 Rent us!
 Make your next celebration (birthday, christmas, oktoberfest, whatever!) something special.